carbonoz/carb-dashboard/README.md

 25. `Battery Serial Number 2`:Serial number of the second battery used in the system (if applicable).
 26. `Battery Serial Number 3`:Serial number of the third battery used in the system (if applicable).
 27. `Inverter Serial Number 1`:Serial number of the first inverter used in the system.
+28. `Inverter Serial Number 2`:Serial number of the second inverter used in the system (if applicable).
+29. `Inverter Serial Number 3`:Serial number of the third inverter used in the system (if applicable).

 ### User information Registration